ghulamyazdani/TruHealth/README.md

 An app for all those who care about their health.
 -  how to deal with depression
 -  how to keep good mental health.
--  Project will also have misic features
+-  Project will also have music features
 -  Some motivational thoughts and quizzes section

 ## Tech Used